smartprocure/sails-nested-blueprint/README.md

-Specifically for the `cachedFind` method you need to provide three configuration options, a `get` and a `set` pair of functions, which will be the ones you'll use to retrieve the cache and to store the cache.
+Specifically for the `cachedFind` method you need to provide three configuration options, a `get` and a `set` pair of functions, which will be the ones you will use to retrieve the cache and to store the cache.
 See the following code as an example:

 ```js